eesmer/DebianDC/Documentation/decisions/0002-debian13-openbox-migration.md

 ### Debian Release

 Debian 11 was a correct choice at the beginning of the project in terms of stability and maturity.

+However, over time:

+- Debian 13 (Trixie) introduced more up-to-date Samba, Python, and core system components
+- A need emerged to move to a more forward-looking release from a long-term maintenance perspective